zzybluebell/tp/docs/UserGuide.md

 ezFoodie is simple and user-friendly.
 It is optimized for using via a **Command Line Interface (CLI)** while still enjoying the benefits of a Graphical User Interface (GUI).
 If you can type fast, ezFoodie can get your member management tasks done faster than traditional GUI applications.

-ezFooide is only the version for English language based user. it is optimized for inputting via English-based CLI commands.
+ezFooide is only the version for `English Language` based user. it is optimized for inputting via English-based CLI commands.

 Continue reading to explore the wonders of ezFoodie and enhance the way you manage and analyze your restaurant's members 🤩